 For more on these planning strategies, visit our LGBTQ estate planning page to learn more about the hurdles unmarried partners, whether gay or straight, must overcome to provide for one another, and to learn more about owning property as joint tenants, beneficiary designations and POD bank accounts, advance health care directives, HIPAA authorization forms, durable powers of attorney for property, Wills, trusts, and California’s registered domestic partnership laws.

-How Can a Riverside Estate Planning Lawyer Help
+How Can Our Estate Planning Attorneys Can Help